← back to the checkmethod & sources

 Covers mental/physical distinction and arguments from consciousness.

-The Moral Status of AnimalsStanford Encyclopedia of Philosophy
+The Computational Theory of MindStanford Encyclopedia of Philosophy

 ConsequentialismStanford Encyclopedia of Philosophy